ArslanJajja1/Arslanjajja1/README.md

 ## About Me 🚀

-Hello, my name is Arslan Haroon, and I am a fresh graduate in software engineering.
+Hello, my name is Arslan Haroon, and I have 2 years of experience in software engineering.
 I am known for my cool and calm demeanor, especially when faced with challenging code issues.
 I have a deep passion for learning and staying up-to-date with the latest advancements in technology.
 My greatest joy comes from developing new things and solving problems through coding.
 Throughout my academic journey, I have successfully built numerous software projects, further honing my technical skills.
 To share my knowledge and help others, I actively contribute to the tech community through my blog and YouTube channel, where I create tutorials.
 Helping people is something I genuinely enjoy, and I always maintain a 'can-do' attitude.
 I am excited about the opportunity to apply my skills and contribute to your company success as a software engineer.

 ## University Projects 💻